aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/2-inject-manually/index.en.md

 From the above logs, we can verify sigv4proxy container sign the request and adds the headers `Authorization`, `x-amz-content-sha256`, `x-amz-date` and `x-amz-security-token`

-Before moving to the next section, let us undo the manual changes to the `app1-v1` deployment by deleting the deployment and the re-deploy the original configuration.
+Before moving to the next section, let us undo the manual changes to the `app1-v1` deployment by deleting the deployment and then re-deploy the original configuration.

 ```bash
 kubectl --context $EKS_CLUSTER1_CONTEXT delete deploy app1-v1 -n app1